2018 - Highlights - Key findings ppt

 November 2009 (pdf)

-30/06/2016 - This report examines sovereign borrowing needs in OECD countries from 2007 to 2016.
-It first looks at the net and gross borrowing needs of OECD governments in the context of ongoing fiscal consolidation.
-It then considers recent trends in central government marketable debt in the OECD and general government debt ratios for selected OECD countries, as well as current interest rates and the possible medium to long-term effect of negative interest rates.
-The report examines the relationship between monetary policy and debt management decisions, the role of public institutions as investors in sovereign bonds and growing concerns about secondary market liquidity.
+8/02/2019 - This report examines net and gross sovereign borrowing in OECD countries from 2007 to 2019.
+It first looks at net and gross borrowing needs of OECD governments in the context of fiscal developments.
+It then considers recent trends in central government marketable debt in the OECD area and central government debt ratios for groups of selected OECD countries.
+Finally, the report examines funding strategies and growing issuance of debt with 30 or more years of maturities.